brain, nerve and spine experts.

 As you age, the soft disks between your vertebrae begin to dry out and shrink.
 This narrows the space between the vertebrae, which makes the spine less stable and decreases its flexibility.
 This can cause pain, weakness or numbness.
 A degenerative disk does not always cause symptoms, and varies widely in nature and severity.
-Your surgeon will talk with you about the best treatment option for you.
+Your surgeon in Mankato, Minnesota, will talk with you about the best treatment option for you.

 Common surgical options include: